July 25, 2016

 Got as much dirt off as possible?
 Good.
 Now you’re ready to wash.

 Never submerge your boots in water while cleaning – always bring the water up to the boots.
 We do this with a soft, natural bristle brush.
+This may be a good time to read My Boots Got Wet.
+Are they ruined?

 Whether you’ve just finished washing your boots or you got caught in the rain - allow your boots to dry thoroughly.
 Pat them down with an old towel if they are dripping wet.